Some important laws applicable to

 The articles of association may contain provisions to allow for the option of adopting resolutions without a meeting.
 In this case, the draft resolution needs to be sent to the members who cast their votes in writing or any other verifiable manner.
 The resolution shall be considered adopted on the day following the day when the last vote is received.

-The rules of labour law are currently included in Act XXII of 1992 (hereinafter Labour Code), which will be superseded by Act I of 2012 as from 1 July 2012 (hereinafter New Labour Code).
+From July 2012, the rules of labour law are regulated in Act I of 2012 (hereinafter Labour Code).

 Regarding the form, employment contracts, any modification thereof, and the termination of employment must be incorporated in writing.
 The employment contract and all employment related documents may be inspected by the tax and labour authorities at any time.
 The labour law regulation is very similar to the labour laws of other European countries in that it has only minimum requirements as to the content of employment contracts.
 Employment contracts are usually concluded for an indefinite period of time.
 At the beginning of the employment relationship, the parties may specify a probationary period for a maximum of three months, or in case of a collective bargaining agreement for a maximum of six months.
-This six-month probation period shall continue to exist with the coming into force of the New Labour Code, too.
-Employment contracts may also be signed for definite terms but the extension thereof requires the existence of the just economic interest of the employer, and the period thereof may not exceed 5 years together with the extension of the contract.
-The regulations coming into force in July 2012 basically contain similarly severe provisions, since definite terms may only be extended within a period of six months upon the termination of the contract in case of the existence of objective reasons which are independent of the organization of work.
+Employment contracts may also be signed for definite terms but the extension thereof requires the existence of the legitimate economic interest of the employer, and the period thereof may not exceed 5 years together with the extension of the contract. .
+A definite-term employment relationship may only be established again within 6 months of the termination of another definite-term relationship in the case of a legitimate interest of the employer.
 In the event that a definite-term employment contract is extended for an additional definite term, the competent labour court may declare it an employment contract for an indefinite term.

-Termination of employment is usually based on mutual agreement of the parties or a unilateral ordinary notice given by one of the parties.
+Termination of employment is usually based on mutual agreement of the parties or a unilateral notice given by one of the parties.
 Note that the employer is required to provide a reason for its termination of the employee’s contract and that the reason must be realistic and rational.
-Employees may terminate their employment by regular notice without the obligation to provide a reason.
-In case of an extraordinary notice, both the employer and the employee are required to provide a substantial and verified reason.
-Employees have a 30-day forfeit period for legal remedies if the reason provided for the ordinary/extraordinary notice is contrary to the law.
-With regard to the termination of the employment relationship the New Labour Code will not bring about any significant changes.
-However, considering its terminology it differs from the currently effective regulation in that the expression ‘ordinary notice’ will be changed to ‘notice’, whereas ‘extraordinary notice’ will be changed to ‘notice with immediate effect’.
+Employees may terminate their employment by notice without the obligation to provide a reason.
+In case of termination with immediate effect, both the employer and the employee are required to provide a substantial and verified reason.
+Employees have a 30-day forfeit period for legal remedies if the reason provided for the termination with notice or with immediate effect is contrary to the law.

 Trade unions are designed to protect and represent employees’ rights and interests provided under the law.
-These unions are only strong in the public sector: national railway, public transport companies, airport and airline, healthcare professionals, etc.
+These unions are only strong in the public sector: national railway, public transport companies, airport, healthcare professionals, etc.

 Even though the law has provisions for part-time employment and distance working (“home office”), these methods are not yet widely used.
 Regular working hours are 40 hours per week, Monday to Friday.
 Working time conditions (e.g. the ceiling) and extra payment for overtime are strictly regulated by the law.

 The annual paid holiday is 20 workdays, which increases with the age of the employee in categories with the maximum being 30 days.
 Pregnant women are entitled to 24 weeks of maternity leave.
-As of 1 January 2011, childcare benefit is available for up to 3 years.
+By the main rule (i.e. in the case of one healthy child), childcare benefit is available until the child reaches the age of 3.
 The labour law protects women on maternity leave and those receiving childcare benefit against regular termination of their employment.
-The age limit for the full old-age pension varies between 62 and 65 years depending on the date of birth.
+The age limit for the full old-age pension varies 65 years depending on the date of birth.

 With a few exceptions, foreigners need work permits to work in Hungary.
 The first question to answer is whether the employee is a citizen of an EU country or a third country.

-Employment of foreigners from third countries (non-EU members)
+Employment of foreigners from third countries (non-EU citizens)

 With a few special exceptions, citizens of third countries may only be employed in Hungary with a work permit.

 In certain cases, the law allows for the issue of a work permit for third country citizens without any investigation of the job market.
-These special cases include, but are not limited to, employment of a foreign national in a key position at a foreign interest company established in Hungary or when the majority of a business association is owned by foreign nationals and the percentage of foreign employees does not exceed 5 percent.
+These special cases include, but are not limited to the employment of a foreign national in a key position at a foreign interest company established in Hungary or when the majority of a business association is owned by foreign nationals or the percentage of foreign employees does not exceed 5 percent.

 In other cases, third country citizens may be employed simply by making a formal announcement without the need for a work permit.
-These positions include the managing directors of branch offices and representations of foreign companies.
+These positions include, for example, the managers of branch offices and representations of foreign companies or senior officers, members of the supervisory board of business associations with foreign shareholding.
 The employer is responsible for making the appropriate announcement and issuing accurate documentation verifying the conditions of employment of foreign nationals without a work permit.

 On the basis of their appropriate visas, foreign nationals are required to apply for a residency permit from the Office of Immigration and Nationality.